HOPE's 2023 Sponsored Bills

 Despite the negative outcome, we remain motivated and ready to improve equity in the state’s commitment to a California for All.
 We look forward to further discussions on increasing transparency in the composition of appointments.
 Join our movement, sign up for our coalition, and get ready to continue these efforts in 2024.

 Education continues to be the strongest pathway to thriving communities, and we must close opportunity gaps for all students.

-AB368 would improve access to dual enrollment programs to students who may not already be college bound or who are underrepresented in higher education.
-The bill would require the governing board of a community college district participating in College and Career Access Pathways (CCAP) partnership to enroll high school pupils in any course that is part of a CCAP partnership offered at a community college campus, and would expressly authorize courses to be offered at the community college campus or the participating high school campus.
+AB368 will improve access to dual enrollment programs to students who may not already be college bound or who are underrepresented in higher education.
+The law, when in takes effect in January of 2024, will require the governing board of a community college district participating in College and Career Access Pathways (CCAP) partnership to enroll high school pupils in any course that is part of a CCAP partnership offered at a community college campus, and would expressly authorize courses to be offered at the community college campus or the participating high school campus.

 Steps to Passing SB702